 3.4.8 Accessibility

-TSAG recognized the strategic importance of accessibility, and advised the TSB Director to take into necessary action TSAG-TD1014 "Enhancing accessibility awareness in the ITU", which describes an approach to improve accessibility awareness and coordination within ITU, and for the TSB Director to raise this issue of accessibility as being of priority to Council, ISCG, and to ISC- TF.
+In addition to the activities of JCA-AHF under the parentship of TSAG (see clause 2.1.4), TSAG recognized the strategic importance of accessibility, and advised the TSB Director to take into necessary action TSAG-TD1014 "Enhancing accessibility awareness in the ITU", which describes an approach to improve accessibility awareness and coordination within ITU, and for the TSB Director to raise this issue of accessibility as being of priority to Council, ISCG, and to ISC- TF.

 Support was given to the proposal to create a new division or entity within the Union on accessibility, and interest was expressed to be working together and taking serious efforts for seeking the necessary budget lines in support of such plans.